 Edit this page on GitHub

 A key component to Terraform Provider development is defining the creation, read, update, and deletion functionality of a resource to map those API operations into the Terraform lifecycle.
-While the basic aspects of developing Terraform resources have already been covered in the Call APIs with Terraform Providers Learn collection and Schemas, this section covers more advanced features of resource development.
+While the Call APIs with Terraform Providers tutorial and Schemas documentation cover the basic aspects of developing Terraform resources, this section covers more advanced features of resource development.

 Many operators migrating to Terraform will have previously existing infrastructure they want to bring under the management of Terraform.
 Terraform allows resources to implement Import Support to begin managing those existing infrastructure components.